The Story Behind The Aligned As Designed 3rd Foot Cane

 In 2021 I was included in Think and Zoom Future of Disability — Global list of Disabled Innovators.

-Kent Jones that_guy_with_ms, uses The 3rd Foot Cane.
+Kent Jones that_guy_with_ms, uses The 3rd Foot Cane and has a pair of the 3rd Foot forearm crutches.
 You can see his Customer videos on the Homepage of him using The 3rd Foot Cane and follow his progress after using The 3rd Foot Cane for over 2 years in the second video.